-All aspects are internally assessed throughout the year in order to achieve the Higher Leadership Award.
+All aspects are internally assessed throughout the year in order to achieve the STEM leader Award.

-Mentoring Award - SCQF Level 4
+Mentoring Award - SCQF Level 5

-Senior pupils who are interested in -
+S6 Senior pupils who are interested in -

 - contributing to the life of the school,

 - working with younger pupils,

 - developing their interpersonal skills,

 - taking on a leadership role in their school community,

 - increasing their experience of working with others.